Using Formulas in DT_ACTION_LEVEL_LOOKUP

 EQuIS supports sample-specific action levels from the DT_ACTION_LEVEL_LOOKUP table.

-Information about how to set up the Action Level to use the Lookup table, and instructions on how to populate the necessary rows in DT_ACTION_LEVEL_LOOKUP for using Formulas is found in the help article Setup - DT_ACTION_LEVEL_LOOKUP.
+Information about how to setup the Action Level to use the Lookup table and instructions on how to populate the necessary rows in the DT_ACTION_LEVEL_LOOKUP table for using Formulas are found in the help article Setup - DT_ACTION_LEVEL_LOOKUP.
 Refer to the articles listed below for information about using the other LOOKUP_METHODs.

 Using Lookups in DT_ACTION_LEVEL_LOOKUP